circulosmeos/gztool/README.md

         $ gztool -l gzip_filename -I index_filename

-In this latter case only a pair of index+gzip filenames can be indicated on each use.
+In this latter case only a pair of index+gzip filenames can be indicated with each use.

 Index file format
 =================